 An alternative readout design for FLArE is based on a 3D optical TPC similar to that developed within the ARIADNE programme.
 The ARIADNE approach utilises the 1.6~ns timing resolution and native 3D raw data of a Timepix3 camera to image the wavelength-shifted secondary scintillation light generated by a novel glass THGEM (THick Gaseous Electron Multiplier) within the gas phase of a dual-phase LArTPC~\cite{Roberts:2018sww, Lowe:2020wiq}.
 In this scenario, charge is drifted $1.8~\mathrm{m}$ vertically towards an extraction grid situated below the liquid level where they are transferred to the gas phase and subsequently amplified using a THGEM.
 The drift charge multiplication produces secondary scintillation light which is wavelength-shifted and imaged by Timepix3 cameras, providing a time sequence of 2D snapshots of the detector.
 This readout technology was successfully operated in a $2~\mathrm{m}\times2~\mathrm{m}$ prototype at the CERN Neutrino Platform~\cite{Lowe:2023pfk}.
 FLArE would be instrumented with 56 TimePix3 cameras, installed externally at cryostat view-ports.
 This design would lower the overall cost by eliminating the charge readout in favor of commercial and decoupled external devices, making it a valuable alternative to the more traditional TPC design.

+No significant difference in physics performance is expected between the single-phase horizontal drift design and the dual-phase vertical drift design.
+Diffusion is expected to be on the order of $1~\mathrm{mm}$ in both the transverse and longitudinal direction for both designs, and in both cases, timing depends on the strength of scintillation light.
+Both options are therefore retained at this stage, and the decision between them will be based on cost and engineering considerations.

 One of the key requirements for FLArE is the ability to fully contain neutrino events and reconstruct their kinematics to identify the neutrino type.
 While the transverse size of the TPC ($1.8~\mathrm{m}$) was tuned with simulations for energy containment, energetic muons and a significant fraction of hadronic showers still escape the liquid argon volume along the line of sight.